MindSKKU/NNE/README.md

 # Neural Network Engineering
-This page will give you information of assignment.
+This page will give you information of assignments.

 ## Q&A
 - You can ask question in [issue](https://github.com/MindSKKU/NNE/issues).